rocky-linux/documentation/docs/guides/custom-linux-kernel.md

 Having a better understanding of what constitutes your underlying hardware can help you better determine what you need in your custom kernel.
 You’re ready to start configuring the kernel.

-### Preparing to Configure the Kernel
+### Sanitizing the build environment

 With a rough idea of the types of hardware and features that our new kernel needs to support, we can begin the actual configuration.
 But first, some background information.

 The Linux kernel source tree contains several files named Makefile (a makefile is simply a text file with directives and it also describes the relationships among the files in a program).

 These makefiles help to glue together the thousands of other files that make up the kernel source.
 What is more important to us here is that the makefiles also contain targets.
 The targets are the commands, or directives, that are executed by the make program.

 - - - -
 !!!
 Caution